Secondary frequency control with on-off load side participation in power networks

-\begin{remark} Theorem \ref{conv_thm_hysteresis} shows that the hysteretic dynamics in \eqref{sys_hysteresis} do not compromise the stability of the system. {This, together with the absence of \an{chattering} shown in Proposition \ref{dwell_time_lemma}, promotes the use of hysteretic dynamics as a {means} to provide practical and non-disruptive on-off load side control to the power network.} \end{remark}
+\begin{remark} Theorem \ref{conv_thm_hysteresis} shows that the hysteretic dynamics in \eqref{sys_hysteresis} do not compromise the stability of the system. {This, together with the absence of {chattering} shown in Proposition \ref{dwell_time_lemma}, promotes the use of hysteretic dynamics as a {means} to provide practical and non-disruptive on-off load side control to the power network.} \end{remark}

-{ \begin{remark} Although the controllable loads do not participate at {equilibrium}, they provide ancillary services to the network, and improve the performance in transient time.
+{ \begin{remark} Although the controllable loads {are at their nominal value} at {equilibrium}, they provide ancillary services to the network, and improve the performance in transient time.
 This is numerically investigated in Section \ref{Simulation}.
 To clarify, note that the convergence region in Theorem \ref{conv_thm_hysteresis} is not restricted by the switches, but rather by the nonlinearity of the frequency dynamics. \end{remark}}

-\an{ \begin{remark} \ank{A significant} feature of our analysis is that no assumptions are made on the graph $(G,E)$ except that it is connected.
+{ \begin{remark} We note that no assumption is made on the graph $(G,E)$ except that it is connected.
 Therefore, all results presented in the current and previous section are applicable on arbitrary connected graph topologies. \end{remark} }